Žebrák: Sights

 The main landmark of the town centre is the Church of Saint Lawrence.
 It was built in the late Baroque style in 1780–1788, when it replaced an old church from the 14th century.

-The second church is the Baroque cemetery church of Saint Roch.
-It dates from the 18th century.
+The second church is the Church of Saint Roch.
+This Baroque cemetery church dates from the 18th century.

-Žebrák shares its name with the nearby Žebrák Castle, however, this castle is located in the territory of the neighbouring Točník.
+Žebrák shares its name with the nearby Žebrák Castle, however, this castle is located in the territory of neighbouring Točník.